tsqllint/tsqllint/README.md

 ## Configuration

 ```
-# generate a default .tsqllintrc file using the init flag
+# generate a default .tsqllintrc file using the init flag (optional if just using a default configuration)
 $ tsqllint --init
 ```